Heroes of Might and Magic III

-Heroes of Might and Magic III: The Restoration of Erathia (commonly referred to as Heroes of Might & Magic 3, or Heroes 3, or abbreviated HoMM 3) is a turn-based strategy game developed by Jon Van Caneghem through New World Computing originally released for Microsoft Windows by The 3DO Company in 1999.
-Its ports to several computer and console systems followed in 1999–2000.
-It is the third installment of the Heroes of Might and Magic series.
+Heroes of Might and Magic III: The Restoration of Erathia (commonly referred to as Heroes of Might & Magic 3, or Heroes 3, or abbreviated HoMM 3) is a turn-based strategy game developed by Jon Van Caneghem through New World Computing and originally released for Microsoft Windows by The 3DO Company in 1999.
+Its ports to several computer and console systems followed over the next year.
+The third installment of the Heroes of Might and Magic series, the game was released to universal acclaim and is regarded as a cult classic.